alinahid477/octantcontainer/README.md

 - **Generate on the fly**

-    This docker container also comes with a init script which in the absense of the ~/.kube/config file will attempt to create one based on the information supplied via the .env file.

     Using the cli tools you can generate the kubeconfig file here (because this directory is mounted).
-Check this post here: https://github.com/alinahid477/vsphere-tkg-tunnel/tree/main
+Check this post here: https://github.com/alinahid477/vsphere-tkg-tunnel/tree/main.
+This process is automated in this docker container.

-    **.env**
+    In the absense of the .kube/config file this container will attempt to create one based on the information supplied via the .env file.

+    for the .env file rename the .env.sample to .env *(`mv .env.sample .env`)*  and fill out the below details:

     - BASTION_HOST={the jump or bastion host ip or name.
 OR leave it blank if you have direct access to kubernetes endpoint and do not need a bastion host}
     - BASTION_USERNAME={username for login into the above host.
 Leave it blank if there is no bastion host.}
     - TKG_SUPERVISOR_ENDPOINT={find the supervisor endpoint from vsphere (eg: Menu>Workload management>clusters>Control Plane Node IP Address)}